Duodenal-type follicular lymphoma: Diagnosis

 Histological examination of the lesions in DFL usually reveals them to be localized to the GI tract mucosa and submucosa.
 The lesions consist of abnormal germinal center-containing lymphoid follicles overcrowded with a uniformly-sized population of malignant centrocytes and rare centroblasts.
 The lesions are classified as low grade (i.e. Lugano classification Grades 1 or 2) in 95-100% of cases.
 Immunochemical analyses indicate that the latter cells express CD20, CD10, BCL6, and CD79A and have a very low proliferation rate as defined by the intensity of their expression of Ki-67.
 They also overexpress Bcl2 as a consequence of having the t(14:18)q32:q21) translocation.
 These findings are similar to those in follicular lymphoma but the malignant cells in DFL generally have fewer genomic abnormalities than those in follicular lymphoma and the profile of overexpressed genes in DFL tissues more closely resemble those in marginal zone than follicular lymphoma tissues.
-The diagnosis of DFL depends on finding: the cited histological, and immunolochemical abnormalities; the t(14:18)q32:q21) translocation; and no evidence that the disease ranges outside of the GI tract as evidenced by negative results for, e.g. bone marrow biopsy and CT scan of the abdomen which thereby rule out involvement of the bone marrow and mesenteric as well as other abdominal lymph node, respectively.
+The diagnosis of DFL depends on finding: the cited histological, and immunochemical abnormalities; the t(14:18)q32:q21) translocation; and no evidence that the disease ranges outside of the GI tract as evidenced by negative results for, e.g. bone marrow biopsy and CT scan of the abdomen which thereby rule out involvement of the bone marrow and mesenteric as well as other abdominal lymph node, respectively.